Wednesday, December 30, 2020

 drizzling soft flakes

-to dust the curbs an ephemeral purple.
+to dust the curb ephemeral purple.

 a fat owl hides